danielathome19/pyorganoid/README.md

 ### Pip

-Pyorganoid can be installed (without built-in support for machine learning libraries) using `pip`:
+PyOrganoid can be installed (without built-in support for machine learning libraries) using `pip`:

 ```bash
 pip install pyorganoid